airalab/learning-center/en/lesson_3_wallet.md

 ![Screenshot 23](/img/Screenshot_23.png)

-Чтобы завершить урок, необходимо обратиться к контракту `Lesson 3` для вызова функции `Execute`, указав адрес контракта для хранения эфиров и имея 0,1 эфир на счету своего аккаунта на контракте.

-Then call `Execute` function of the third lesson contract specifying `Ether Funds` contract address.
+Call the `Execute` function of the third lesson contract specifying `Ether Funds` contract address.
 You are required to have 0.1 ETH on your balance.
 Lesson contract address is `0xdc6471214d3d28fb5cbd95f39414a59e7eeda423`

 Abi: